 1. Hakodate-yama Mountaintop Observation Deck

-The Hakodate mountain peak observatory boasts an altitude of 334 m.
-From the observation deck you can see a spectacular night view of Hakodate City, so it is recommended to visit this location around sunset.
+The Mt.
+Hakodate Observatory boasts an altitude of 334 m.
+From the observation deck, you can see a spectacular night view of Hakodate City, so it is recommended to visit this location around sunset.
 You can reach the observation deck via ropeway, bus, or taxi.

 2. Goryokaku Park